-Neuroplasticity, brain training, brain-based therapy, rewire your brain, brain mapping, eye movement desensitization and reprocessing (EMDR), mindfulness, therapeutic humor, microbiome, unconscious mind, attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), autism, dyslexia, Alzheimer’s, Down syndrome, nutrition, stroke, post-traumatic stress disorder (PTSD), traumatic brain injury (TBI).
+Wired Together, a brain retraining and neuroplasticity symposium was hosted by Brain IDEAS.
+Neuroplasticity, brain training, brain-based therapy, rewire your brain, brain mapping, eye movement desensitization and reprocessing (EMDR), mindfulness, and therapeutic humor.
+Microbiome, unconscious mind, attention deficit disorder (ADD), attention deficit hyperactivity disorder (ADHD), autism, dyslexia, Alzheimer’s, Down syndrome, nutrition, and stroke.
+Post-traumatic stress disorder (PTSD) and traumatic brain injury (TBI).
 We hear so many scientific and medical buzzwords today.
 What do they all mean and why should I care?
-Very good question!
+That is a very good question.

 Animals are trained to perform certain tricks or to behave in a certain way until it’s ingrained in them.
 Over and over and over again until they get it right and it becomes second nature to them.
 Try teaching a dog to “not sit” once they have learned the command “sit!”
 I guess we could possibly teach them to stand versus to not sit.
 Sounds complicated to me and probably hard to teach especially after many, many dog years of sitting on command.
 This is the reason why it is tough to teach an old dog new tricks or almost impossible to unlearn existing ones.